 Streak-free window cleaning solutions do exist in the shops and could be a good option for quick and easy results.
 However, sadly, just because the bottle says that it is “streak-free” does not make it so.

-If you just want a window cleaner that is already premixed and ready to go, make sure to look at the customer reviews.
+If you just want a window cleaning product that is already premixed and ready to go, make sure to look at the customer reviews.
 This is a great way to feel out the reliability of the product and verify that it stands up to the claims that it makes.

 One of our favourite glass cleaning products is Method’s non-toxic Glass surface cleaner, which is ideal for windows, shower screens and mirrors alike.
 Use this with the newspaper technique for shiny smear-free windows in every room of your house.